Abdudhi100/surosh-travels-website/README.md

-  # Travel Services Website
+  # Surosh Travels Website

-  This is a code bundle for Travel Services Website.
+  This is a code bundle for Surosh Travels Website.
 The original project is available at https://www.figma.com/design/f1in1jPHe9t0j9oQnNoFcf/Travel-Services-Website.

   ## Running the code